Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Extensions to other types of influence specifications

 \section{Extensions to other types of influence specifications}

 Shinar and Feinberg \cite{shinar-conc} introduce the term ``weakly monotonic kinetics", which in some sense imposes a weaker requirement on the kinetics than the term ``strictly monotonic kinetics" introduced here (Definition~\ref{def-mono0} and Lemma~\ref{lemma-mono0}).
-In this section we assume that $\mmI$ is an influence specification such that $\supp(y)\subseteq I^+_{\yy}\cup I^-_{\yy}$ (see also Remark~\ref{notpos}).
+In this section we assume that we have a network $\mmN=(\mmS,\mmC,\mmR)$ and an influence specification $Z$ such that $\supp(y_j)\subseteq z^+_{j}\cup z^-_{j}$.
+That is, the enhancers and inhibitors of a reaction include all species involved in the reactant complex $y_j$.
+In chemical reaction theory it is typically required that the species in the reactant complex have positive influence on the reaction \cite{gunawardena-notes,shinar-conc} and not negative or neutral, as in Definition~\ref{infl-spec}.
+However, relaxation of this assumption is found, for example in S-systems theory.